jcolag/entropy-arbitrage/2022-12-15-outrageous-okona.md

  > **ROBINSON**: Well, I'm sure that you've said that to many ladies before, and it was no more true then than it is now.

-While not credited, because they apparently cut most of her dialogue, you might recognize Robinson as [Teri Hatcher](https://en.wikipedia.org/wiki/Teri_Hatcher), whose career would go on to star as Lois Lane for a few years, then go on to a *lot* more success than this little part.
+While not credited, because they apparently cut most of her dialogue, you might recognize Robinson as {% wiki Teri_Hatcher|Teri Hatcher|en %}, whose career would go on to star as Lois Lane for a few years, then go on to a *lot* more success than this little part.

  > **RIKER**: Mister Okona seems to have excellent vision as well as a healthy libido.